Ass, Gas, or Cash (No One Rides for Free)

 Ass, Gas or Cash (No One Rides for Free) is the only solo studio album by the American rapper K-Dee.
-It was released on November 15, 1994, via Lench Mob Records.
+It was released on November 15, 1994, via Lench Mob Records and distributed by Navarre Corporation.
 Recording sessions took place at Lench Mob Studios in Los Angeles, California, with producers Ice Cube, Madness 4 Real, Vic C., 88 X Unit, Shaquille, D Mac and Laylaw.
 It features guest appearances from Bootsy Collins, Morris Day, Ice Cube, Ayana Anderson and Snow.
 The album peaked at number 33 on the Top R&B/Hip-Hop Albums chart and number 20 on the Heatseekers Albums chart in the United States.
 It spawned three singles: "Thought I Saw a Pussy Cat", "The Freshest MC in the World" and "Hittin' Corners".